-Crystal ware is the most important aspect of the evening to consider.
-Well-made drinks in crystal glassware, with interesting designs and shapes, undoubtedly set the stage for a sophisticated and tastefully curated atmosphere.
-Further tailoring the glassware to the audience and to the theme of the event allows for the event to flow harmoniously and, makes the planning process infinitely more fun for the hosts!
+Arguably, barware is the most important part of cocktail hour.
+Even mediocre drinks in presentable glassware, with the most unique designs, are still remembered in better light than well made drinks with no presentation at all.
+Furthermore, tailoring the glassware to the audience and to the theme of the event allows for the event to flow even more harmoniously and makes the planning process infinitely more fun for you as the host.

 If you are catering to guests above the age of 40 and the event is more formal than not (think: dinner party with coworkers and bosses) then, traditional glassware is the best option.
-While, traditional is often equated with being the simplest option, with glassware that is not the case.
+While traditional is often thought of as the simplest, with glassware that’s not quite the case.
 Some ornamentation on the glass is classy and pays homage to the royal roots of quality barware.
-Crystal ware of this kind is sure to woo with its romantic and universally appreciated form and style.
-Consider the options below:
+Crystal ware of this kind is sure to woo with its romantic and universally appreciated style and so consider the options:

-Once you have chosen the right barware set, it is time to focus on the accessories that will complement it.
+Once you have chosen the right barware set, the accessories that will complement it are the next priority.

-Here, the decision rests heavily on the kind of barware you choose — the bolder options allow for even bolder accessories in the form of whimsical stirs, illustrated lacquered trays, vibrantly colored coasters and even gold rimmed bar carts.
+Here, the decision depends on the kind of barware you chose — for example, you can continue the experimental theme with bold options for accessories such as bee shaped stirs, illustrated lacquered trays, colored coasters and even gold rimmed bar carts.

 The easiest way to unify the bar set and the accessories is through the use of an accent color.
-If the room in which you are having the cocktail hour has an established accent color, you can continue it with these accessories, though not necessarily in the same shade or hue.
-For these designs, think stylized rooms of the ‘70s, where the clash of the colors was embraced but only by coordinating the specific tones (muted tones being heavily preferred in this specific era).
+If the room for your cocktail hour has an established accent color, you can continue it with these accessories, though you can rethink the specific shades.
+Think stylized rooms of the ‘70s, where the clash of different muted hues was heavily embraced.

-By focusing on these 3 important planning aspects when planning the cocktail hour, you will ensure a delightful time for your guests and most important, for yourself.
+By focusing on these 3 important details we are sure you will plan a delightful time for your guests!